High Bounce Rate : 10 Reasons Why Your Website Is Bouncing

 If it’s below 25% it’s probably broken, or you don’t have analytics installed correctly.

-The average bounce rate for your website can be found in Google Analytics audience overview tab.
+The average bounce rate for your website—or its modern equivalent—can be found under Engagement > Pages and Screens in GA4.
 It’s also available when you drill down into many other metrics.

 So now we know what bounce rate is and how to find it, let us find out how we can improve it.
 We have listed our top ten probable causes of high bounce rates and how to improve it.